Support Us Button Widget

 North Carolina Arboretum Adult & Continuing Education Classes

-From insect ecology to forest bathing retreats to flora and tree identification, the North Carolina Arboretum offers a robust lineup of classes for adults to expand their knowledge of the natural world.
-Check out what’s being offered this May and June.
+From insect ecology and forest bathing retreats, to flora and tree identification, the North Carolina Arboretum offers a robust lineup of classes for adults to expand their knowledge of the natural world.
+Check out what’s being offered this spring.
 Entry into the Arboretum is included in your class registration.
 Pro tip: North Carolina Arboretum Society members can score 10% off on class registration fees.

 Blue Ridge Center for Lifelong Learning

 Located about 30 minutes from Asheville in Flat Rock, the learning center offers year-round classes on Blue Ridge Community College’s Henderson County campus.
 Adults can expand their knowledge and dive deeper into their communities with courses in current affairs, Appalachian history, art, technology, and more.
+There’s a “Great Couplets of Bob Dylan” course starting this August.
 There are no membership or parking fees, but classes vary in price.
 Find registration information.

 While we covered opportunities for adults to advance their education, there are still plenty of clubs, activities, and special programs for adults and seniors to get connected with here in Asheville.